 - Your injuries were caused by the other driver breaching his or her “duty of care,” meaning you can only recover compensation from the driver is there is a causal link from his or her behavior to your injuries.
 You cannot recover damages for reckless and unreasonable behavior if there is no causal link to your injuries.

 Many auto insurance companies will attempt to force you into taking your case to a jury trial.
-This is because when it comes to large nationwide insurance companies, the defendants often end up having a good chance of winning in front of a jury.
+This is because when it comes to large national insurance companies, the defendants often end up having a good chance of winning in front of a jury.
 Juries will also often award lesser amounts to the injured party than he or she might seek during settlement.

 There are many issues that can affect a trial like this, including the credibility of those involved.
 You are more likely to receive a favorable outcome if you are believable and can convince the jury that you were injured by the negligent at-fault driver.
 You don’t want it to seem like you’re exaggerating in any way, regarding the details of the accident or the severity of the injury.
 It’s also helpful to know that a victim who is doing their best to recover is more likable in front of the jury.

 Other factors will also impact the outcome of a trial, though the most important one is your credibility.
-If you appear to be exaggerating your injuries or faking your suffering to improve the value of your suit, then your lawyer will have a tough time representing you and convincing the jury that you truly deserve the compensation that you are seeking from the at-fault driver and his or her insurance.
+If you appear to be exaggerating your injuries or faking your suffering to improve the value of your suit, then your car wreck lawyer will have a tough time representing you and convincing the jury that you truly deserve the compensation that you are seeking from the at-fault driver and his or her insurance.

 Any legal action or lawsuit, along with all associated proceedings, is defined as litigation.
 If you settle a dispute or seek compensation at trial, then you are litigating the case.
 Whether you are prosecuting or defending yourself with pleadings, evidence, and court debate, you are deciding a controversy based on evidence in court.
 Keep in mind that hiring a lawyer to assist you in your claim is not the same thing as entering into a lawsuit.
 Rather, you contact a lawyer when you need assistance in resolving any dispute, whether the case goes to court or not.